 to St Helena

 , which had a refuelling stop in Windhoek.
-That has so far been the only glimpse I've ever caught of Namibia ...
+That had until recently been the only glimpse I've ever caught of Namibia ...
+But now I have loads of new photo meterial to dig into.
+So you can expect large photo galleries in due course.